comaps/website/content/download/index.et.md

 weight: 10
 ---

-Rakendus on saadaval F-Droidis ja APK-failina.
-Tegeleme avaldamisega Google Play Store'is ja iOS App Store'is. Üsna varsti on meil selles osas uudiseid!
+CoMaps is available on Google Play, F-Droid, and as an APK download now!
+We are still working on publishing on the iOS App Store as well, please stay tuned!